farabi/GitHubClient/README.md

 ### Test coverage

 <aside class="warning">
-⚠️  Generated classes and view are not included in the test coverage report.
+⚠️  Generated classes and views are not included in the test coverage report.
 </aside>